robsignorelli/isodates/README.md

 the Alexa skills API will feed an ISO week string representing the range of next week. `isodates` tries to support all of the various date strings that will get thrown at you.
-The start/end helpers will make it easier for your to build dates ranges from the raw slot data you received.
+The start/end helpers will make it easier for your to build date ranges from the raw slot data you received.